-This study provides the first causal evidence showing that two forms of practice-based approaches to teacher education - decompositions and approximations - enhance teaching performance as compared to more traditional, conceptually-focused approaches.
+Given the limited time available to teacher educators in teacher preparation programs, decisions about what pedagogies to prioritize matter.
+This study provides the first causal evidence showing that two practice-based pedagogies - decompositions and approximations - enhance teaching performance as compared to more traditional approaches.
 Unlike prior studies which did not use an experimental design (Kavanagh & Rainey, 2017), did not test interventions as closely aligned to practice-based teacher education theory and practice (Sims et al., 2023), or compared interventions that were different in both pedagogy and content (Strasser et al., 2021), we used a lab experiment to isolate the specific impact of practice-based pedagogies on practice as measured through written vignettes and live enactments.
 We found significant positive effects in favor of practice-based pedagogies.
+The range of our effect sizes for the practice-based condition (0.67 - 1.54SD) are similar to those found by Cohen et al. (2024) in their studies evaluating the effects of coaching on the quality of pre-service teachers' pedagogical practices (0.39 - 1.69SD).

-We also tested the effects of practice-based approaches on both the teaching task participants were trained on, and one that was similar but more challenging.
-Our goal was to generate evidence on whether practice-based approaches may be too narrow in their preparation, and whether conceptually-focused approaches, with their more general focus, are better able to prepare novices regardless of situation and context.
-We find the opposite: participants who experienced the practice-based condition outperformed those in the conceptually-focused and mixed condition on the more distal teaching task.
-These results provide initial empirical evidence that validates some theory underlying practice-based approaches, particularly approximations (Grossman, Compton et al., 2009; Grossman, 2018; McDonald et al., 2013), showing that teachers can be more effectively prepared for complex teaching practices by learning in and from appropriately scaffolded opportunities to practice.
+We also tested the effects of practice-based approaches on both the teaching task participants were trained on, and one that was slightly more challenging.
+Our goal was to generate evidence on whether practice-based approaches may be too narrow in their preparation, and whether traditional approaches, with their more general focus, are better able to prepare novices for different situations and contexts.
+We find the opposite: participants who experienced the practice-based condition outperformed those in the traditional and mixed condition on the less proximal teaching task.
+These results provide initial empirical evidence that validates some theory underlying practice-based approaches, particularly approximations (Grossman, Compton et al., 2009; Grossman, 2018; McDonald et al., 2013), showing that participants in the practicebased condition were not learning decontextualized moves but potentially being prepared for complex teaching practices by learning in and from appropriately scaffolded opportunities to practice.